Governments Stepping In: Taxes, Subsidies And Nudges

 • Ad Valorem Taxes: This one’s a percentage of the price.
 So, the more expensive a product is, the higher the tax.

-It’s a bit like buying a fancy gadget: the higher its price tag, the more room for a tax extra and the more extra you might have to pay in tax.
+It’s a bit like buying a fancy gadget: the higher its price tag, the more room for an extra tax and the more extra you might have to pay in tax.

 Subsidies: The Government’s Little Boost